GIRRL girrlsound:: digitalgirrl Saturday

 Donna Hewitt is a vocalist, electronic music composer and instrument designer.
 She has attracted significant international attention for her performance and design work with new vocal interfaces.
 Her primary interest in recent years has been investigating new ways of interfacing the voice with electronic media.
 She is the inventor of the eMic, a sensor enhanced microphone stand for electronic music performance.
 The eMic brings together her work as a vocal performer with her compositional work using microphone-captured audio.
 Much of Donna’s composition work involves re-processing audio via various digital processes to produce complex textures.
 Donna’s work has attracted funding from the Australian council for the Arts, most recently her collaboration in 2010 with dance artist Avril Huddy to develop the work ‘Idol’ for eMic and dancers.
 In 2010 Donna was also awarded funding to undertake residency with Julian Knowles at STEIM (Amsterdam) – an internationally renowned centre for research and development of instruments & tools for performers in the electronic performance arts.

 Donna has performed in nationally and internationally.
-Performance highlights include Brisbane Festival’s Under the Radar Program ‘Macrophonics’, SEAM2011 (Sydney), Understanding Visual Music 2011 (Canada), ICMC (USA, Ireland, UK), Liquid Architecture (LA7) and The Great Escape Festival, Sydney (2006, 2007), disorientation, sound-no-sound, and
+Performance highlights include Brisbane Festival’s Under the Radar Program ‘Macrophonics’, SEAM2011 (Sydney), Understanding Visual Music 2011 (Canada), ICMC (USA, Ireland, UK), Liquid Architecture (LA7) and The Great Escape Festival, Sydney (2006, 2007), disorientation, sound-no-sound, and 1/4 Inch experimental series.
+She is a Lecturer in Music and Sound at QUT in Brisbane.

 Erin Gee is a Canadian artist who centralizes on digital culture through human voices in electronic bodies.
 Working in video, performance, robotics and audio art, her work is characterized by a distinctive use of historical referencing that enfolds past narratives into possible futures.